FIND YOUR SUPERMARKET SOULMATE

 The partner that will build you up rather than knock you down

 For Goodness Shakes Protein is a high protein, low-fat shake.
-Each 475ml bottle contains 25g of premium quality whey and casein milk protein, as well as containing vitamin B12, niacin and riboflavin to help reduce fatigue, and Vitamin D & calcium for healthy bones.
+Each 435ml bottle contains 25g of premium quality whey and casein milk protein, as well as containing vitamin B12, niacin and riboflavin to help reduce fatigue, and Vitamin D & calcium for healthy bones.
+The 330ml bottles are the same great recipe, containing 20g of protein and all of the same vitamins & minerals.

 Its purpose is to offer a slow-release, sustainable energy boost on the go, so great to grab on your commute or as part of your lunch-time meal deal.